JacobWashington/jargon/README.md

 ## Description

+One of the greatest challenges Veterans face when breaking into tech is envisioning themselves within the industry.
+Coming from a notoriously ridged culture, veterans are often intimidated by the seemingly relaxed atmosphere present in tech.
+With fears and insecurities swarming, sometimes it helps to find others who speak the **jargon**.

-**jargon** is an employment-oriented networking application that connects veterans in tech to training and employment resources.
+**jargon** is a networking and employment oriented application that connects veterans in tech to colleagues and peers, mentors and employers, training resources, and job opportunities.
+By creating a networking community of vets in tech, **jargon** breaks down the barriers of entry many veterans face, and narrows the market for veterans seeking careers and connections within the industry.

 ## User Stories